 Every day, there are more than 70,000 civil lawsuits filed in the United States.
-Many of these lawsuits target small business owners, physicians, real estate investors, and other high-net-worth individuals who have deep pockets and who can “afford” to pay a settlement to make the case go away.
-You hear that we live in a litigious society, and it’s true.
-If filing a lawsuit presents an opportunity to make some easy money (especially when plaintiffs’ lawyers take cases on a contingency-fee basis so there is no financial risk involved for the claimant), you can be almost certain that the lawsuit is going to be filed.
+Many of these lawsuits target small business owners, physicians, real estate investors, and other high-net-worth individuals who have deep pockets and can afford to pay a settlement to make the case go away.
+If filing a lawsuit presents an opportunity to make some easy money (especially when plaintiffs’ lawyers take cases on a contingency-fee-basis so there is no financial risk involved for the claimant), you can be almost certain that the lawsuit is going to be filed.

 It is important to remember that lawsuits will not necessarily arise out of your business or practice.
 Auto accidents, premises liability claims, and even dog bites can all lead to substantial liability for high-net-worth individuals and families.
-If you have assets that are worth protecting, regardless of your stage in life, we encourage you to contact us so that we can help you put a protection strategy in place.
+If you have assets that are worth protecting, regardless of your stage in life, we encourage you to contact a Sugar Land asset protection lawyer to help you put a protection strategy in place.

 The list of reasons why business owners, professionals, and investors can (and do) get sued is almost endless.
 That said, some of the most common lawsuits and liabilities for high-net-worth individuals include:

 At Romano & Sumner, we use a variety of asset protection tools, and we tailor each client’s strategy to his or her personal circumstances.
 No two asset protection strategies are exactly alike, and the tools we recommend for you will depend on a variety of factors relating to your business or profession, your risk profile, your accumulated wealth, and your estate plan.
 Generally speaking, however, the types of tools we use and recommend include: